 Most research doesn’t happen in a laboratory.
-You may also be able play an active role in the development of some research.
-It could be as simple as getting involved in a survey or advisory group and there is a lot of research that can be done from the comfort of your own home.
-Other research can be more involved - trialling a new therapy or app for example.
+It could be as simple as taking part in a survey or advisory group.
+There is a lot of research that can be done from the comfort of your own home.
+Other research might be more involved - you could be trialling a new therapy or mobile app for example.

-What happens if I see a study that I want to take part in?
+What if I want to take part in a study?

 If we send you an email about a study and you'd like to get involved, you can respond to the research team directly.
 They will give you further information and you can decide whether to go ahead.
-You can always opt out of studies at any stage.
+You can always leave a study if you change your mind.

 How will my information be used?
 Will it be kept confidential?

 If you decide to take part in a study you will be asked for more information by the researcher.
 We check that they have followed a detailed ethics process to ensure that your data is secure.

 How will I know if the research is appropriate or ethical?

 All research shared with Discover members is approved by an independent team.
 You will always be fully informed about a research project before you decide to take part.

 If you have more questions about Discover, email Lorcan at email@example.com or call 0203 746 2673.